Gus199/README.md-Generator/Develop/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 # Installation
-The following necessary dependencies must be installed to run the application properly: inquirer, and package.json
+The following necessary dependencies must be installed to run the application properly: node.js,inquirer,package.js
 # Usage
-​This application is used for this application is used when you run it into node.js it will ask you question and base on your answers it will create a README.md file to use for your projects
+​This application is used for this application will ask you question and base on your answers it will generate a README file
 # License
-This project is license under the MIT license.
+This project is license under the [MIT License](LICENSE)license.
 # Contributing
-​Contributors: no one yet
+​Contributors: not yet
 # Tests
 To run tests, you need to run the following command: node.js
 # Questions
-If you have any questions about the repo, open an issue or contact undefined directly augustine2903a@gmail.com.
+If you have any questions about the repo, open an issue or contact directly augustine2903a@gmail.com.